jaffenaegel/ili9341_OPi5plus/README.md

 ### Issues
 As of now, there are a few optimisations that can be added.
 If I do not add them soon, feel free to open an issue to remind me :).
-* Clearer explanation to install and use this library
+* Clearer and more complete explanation to install and use this library, including images of the steps
 * State of the art implementation in python
+* Add touchscreen support
 * Process images and videos, like the HDMI input of the OPi5+
-* Add touchscreen support
+* Implementation of a simple, easy to use widgets that can be added on the screen: Labels, Buttons and Sliders on a FloatLayout